antoniiolpzzz/PDS-CuriousMind/Documentation/Manual/UserManual.md

 An **example user** is included with the following status:

-- Username: JaviPrueba
+- Username: CuriousUser10
-- Password: cursosBonitos21
+- Password: CuriousPassword10

 - Enrolled in **3 courses** (German, Music, and C++).
 - Has **completed 1 course ✅**.